rdrdr/hamcrest/README.md

 `hamcrest.go` comes in several packages that you assemble to fit your needs:

 *   `hamcrest/base`:  Defines the types `Matcher`, `Result` and `SelfDescribing` and provides factory functions to create them.
+(Unless you want to define your own custom Matchers, you'll only use this indirectly.)

 *   `hamcrest/core`:  Defines a set of Matchers for doing basic comparisons, equality testing, nil checking, and grouping/composition matchers.